-Bliss OS is another effort to bring Android experience (and is based on Android too) to the computing market covering all spectrum from smart-phones to computers.
-That means you can expect smooth experience even if you switch from your smart-phone to your laptop or your desktop computer.
+Bliss OS is another effort to bring Android experience (and is based on Android too) to the computing market covering all spectrums from smart-phones to computers.
+That means you can expect a smooth experience even if you switch from your smart-phone to your laptop or your desktop computer.

 Android is the most popular operating system out there on the market.
 But the issue arises when developers and hobbyists want to get that experience on their beloved notebook/laptop/desktop computer.
 They are usually incompatible and even if it works, it attracts challenges because Android is designed for touch interfaces.

 Today I’ll be covering Bliss OS for PC and go through some steps explaining the ups and downs, and also list some advantages and disadvantages too.
 Grab a cup of coffee and get ready to enjoy a lengthy 15-minute read article.